Germany begins withdrawing troops from Turkish air base

 German Chancellor Angela Merkel said on Saturday that a bilateral meeting with Turkish President Tayyip Erdogan had revealed "deep differences" between the two NATO allies.

-(Reporting By Francesco Canepa; editing by John Stonestreet)
+Reporting By Francesco Canepa; editing by John Stonestreet